Joey Bishop: Personal life and final years

 Bishop wed Sylvia Ruzga in 1941, and they were married for 58 years until her death from lung cancer in 1999.
 They had one son, Larry Bishop, a film director and actor.

 Thereafter, Bishop had a longtime companion, Nora Garibotti.
 In failing health for some time, Bishop died at age 89 of multiple organ failure on October 17, 2007, in his home on Lido Isle, a man-made island in the harbor of Newport Beach, California, as the last surviving Rat Pack member.
 Per Bishop's wishes, his remains were cremated and scattered in the Pacific Ocean near his home.
-He had two grandsons, Kirk and Scott.

 The Broadcast Pioneers of Philadelphia posthumously inducted Bishop into their Hall of Fame in 2009.